benma/benma.github.io/_posts/2020-05-05-golang-embeding-structs-breaks-modularity.md

 structs.
 Based on this, I recommend to avoid embedding structs in general, especially for imported packages, and to always be explicit about which methods and fields you access.
 This way, additions to the embedded structs are much less likely to inadvertently change the behavior of your program.

+For package maintainers, I recommend to bump the major version when adding methods that implement well-known interfaces from the stdlib or from popular non-stdlib packages.